WTFAcademy/WTF-Starknet/README.md

 1. Read [Project Brief](https://onlydust.notion.site/WTF-Academy-StarkNet-cec45bfe02694dbc895eb42e8f3f1c31)
 2. Contact project lead 0xAA's Telegram (@not0xAA) or [Twitter](https://twitter.com/0xAA_Science), briefly introduct yourself and which part you want contribute.
-3. We will update your id on corresponding tasks.
+3. You can create a PR update your github ID after corresponding tasks, or I will do it for you.